 Are covered calls a good strategy?
-Selling covered calls increases stock income significantly while decreasing risk.
-They can be an excellent income strategy for stock investors willing to forego capital gains above the strike price should the call options get exercised.
+Covered calls can be an excellent income strategy for stock investors willing to forego capital gains above the strike price should the call options get exercised.

-In fact, you can add .5% to over 3% income per month that goes right into your brokerage account as soon as you sell the call option against your existing stock holdings.
+The income from selling the call option goes right into your brokerage account as soon as you sell the option against your existing stock holdings.

 This can make covered call income an excellent extra income source for stock investors.
-There’s more to know that I wish I had known before I began selling covered calls over 13 years ago which most covered call courses fail to mention.
+There’s more to know, however, that I wish I had known before I began selling covered calls over 14 years ago.

-In this post I’ll explain when covered calls are a good strategy and when they don’t work after selling hundreds of covered calls in both bull and bear markets.
+In this post, I’ll explain when covered calls are a good strategy and when they aren’t after selling hundreds of covered calls in both bull and bear markets.
 This will allow you to assess if covered calls are a good strategy for you personally in reaching your own financial goals.

-Covered Calls Are a Good Strategy If They Meet Your Investing Goals
+Covered Calls Can Be a Good Strategy IF They Meet Your Investing Goals

 Everything with investing circles back to your overall wealth plan which clarifies your investing goals.
 Investing goals generally fall into one of three objectives; capital gains, income, or both.